Espoir59995/NLLC_GLAI_Maize/README.md

 pip install opencv-python numpy pandas scikit-learn joblib
 ```

+If the pretrained `.pkl` file cannot be loaded because of local package version differences, retrain the Random Forest classifier using the provided pixel-level training CSV file.

-## Testing the model on the shared images
+## Option 1: Test the pretrained model on the shared images

 Run the batch classification script from the root directory of the repository: